starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 where ``ref_type`` is a type and ``ref_expr`` is some Cairo expression.

-Reference can be rebound, which means that an expression can be reassigned to a different value.
+Reference can be rebound, which means that different expressions may be assigned to the same reference.
 See :ref:`reference_rebinding`.

 .. tested-code:: cairo syntax_reference_rebinding